dereke/koda/README.markdown

 View our board [here](https://trello.com/board/kodaexplorer/50506ef61302bbe50d6b0218)

+## Features

+*	Code first approach (USiteBuilder) OR Instance editing (ala Wordpress, Umbraco)
+*	NoSQL (MongoDb)
+*	Back-office Explorer built with Twitter Bootstrap (drop box like interface for managing your content)
+*	Back-office Console, 'Terminal' 'CLI'-like interface for quick browsing through your data.
+*	Full RESTful API to your data (great for providing content to mobile apps)
+*	Platform independent (Built with Sinatra, Html and Javascript)
+*	Incredibly fast (Indexed Queries, Filters, and even Search queries can be cached)
+*	Almost NO learning curve!
+(We will release a 5min video with our beta to prove this)
+*	No rules or limits to your creativity (we don't force a schema or convention on you, use your creativity to provide the best structure for your data)
+*	Out of box Heroku with MongoLab support (FREE 500mb MongoDb instance and hosting.
+You only pay if your site becomes big)
+*	Loads of documentation will be provided including training videos
+*	Always free!
+Open source MIT Licence
+*	Developers: Build your own DataTypes, KodaTypes, Filters, Indexes.
+We don't touch your front-end code and we don't enforce a site structure.

+## Where are we now?

+We still need to do the following before we can Release a beta of KodaCMS, but please follow us and keep up to date.

+*	Type Editor
+*	View Editor
+*	Filter Editor
+*	Action permissions for specific users

 ## Developing with Koda

 Koda follows a "code first" approach.
 This means that all your business functionality will be stored on the file system.
 We only store content in the database!